 - Wrong Cart or Checkout page link

-How can a plugin and theme interfere with shopping cart button?
+Can a plugin and theme interfere with the shopping cart button?

-How to find out theme or plugin conflict?
+How to find out the theme or plugin conflict?

-In case it does solve the issue, then the reason is the plugin conflict and you will have to enable the plugins one after the another to find out the conflicting plugin.
+In case it does solve the issue, then the reason is plugin conflicts and you will have to enable the plugins one after the another to find out the conflicting plugin.

-If even that fails to help then you may switch to a default theme.
-If switching between the themes solves this issue, then you may conclude that there is something in the theme that is conflicting.
+If this does not solve the issue, then you may switch to a default theme.
+If switching between the themes solves this issue, then you may conclude that there is a technical fault in the theme.

-In this case, you need to contact the theme vendor depending upon the place you bought the theme from like the ThemeForest or some other site.
+In this case, you need to contact the theme vendor with whom the purchase was created or contact the website through where the purchase was made depending upon the place where you bought the theme for example the ‘ThemeForest’ or some other site.

-Considering the theme to be custom built then you will have to check the browser console for any kind of error message.
-If you don’t see any such message on the console, monitor the XHR requests while clicking the add to cart button and monitoring the request to the server.
+Considering the theme to be custom-built, then you will have to check the browser console for any kind of error message.
+If you don’t find any similar message on the console, then monitor the XHR requests while clicking the “Add to Cart” button and send a request to the server for the monitor.

 If deactivating all the plugins except WooCommerce and switching to a default theme does not help

-Note that PHP and MySQL version should be 5.6 or higher to use WooCommerce properly.
+Note that in order to use the WooCommerce plugin properly PHP and MySQL versions should be 5.6 or higher.

-If any of the above-interpreted tips does not help or makes sense, then feel free to comment your valuable queries below.
-We will get back will a positive response to all your queries soon.
+If any of the above-interpreted tips do not help, then please feel free to comment below.
+We will get back to you with a positive response to all your queries soon.

-Change the default “Add To Cart” button text
+Change the default “Add To Cart URL” button text

-To change your text, you just need to add given below code to your theme’s function.php file or in a site-specific plugin.
+To change your text, you just need to add the given below code in your theme’s function.php file or in a site-specific plugin.